- About

 1867

-Augusta Institute founded on Feb.
+Augusta Institute was founded on Feb.
 14 at Springfield Baptist Church in Augusta, Ga., by the Rev. William Jefferson White, with the Rev. Richard C. Coulter and the Rev. Edmund Turney.

 1879